vuw-research-computing/raapoi-docs/docs/hpclayout.md

 Many nodes are also connected by a solid line indicating an Infiniband network connection.
 This connection is faster than the ethernet connection but more importantly lower latency than the ethernet connection.
 This helps with large interconnected (eg MPI) jobs running across multiple nodes.
 The latency of the interprocess communication carried over the Infiniband link can have a dramatic affect on large scale calculations which for instance need to communicate grid boundary conditions across the nodes

-Where infiniband is available, the scratch storage and BeeGFS storage is transmitted over the link as the latency helps with IO performance.
+Where infiniband is available, the scratch storage is transmitted over the link as the latency helps with IO performance.

 <figure>
 ```mermaid